webmat/Security-Principles/Principles.md

   - Do Not Trust HTTP Header Information
   - Never Assuming that your Secrets are Safe

-# aphorisms
-* Least Privilege
-* Adopt the Principle of Least Privilege
-* Audit And Log Access Across Application Tiers
-* Back Up And Analyze Log Files Regularly
-* Be Able to Disable Accounts
-* Be Careful with Canonicalization Issues
-* Catch Exceptions
-* Check at the Gate
-* Complete Mediation
-* Consider Authorization Granularity
-* Consider How Your Application Will Flow Caller Identity Across
-* Design for Failure
-* Design Security in from the start
-* Do Not Develop Your Own Cryptography
-* Do Not Leak Information to the Client
-* Do Not Pass Sensitive Data Using the HTTP-GET Protocol
-* Do Not Send Passwords over the Wire in Plaintext
-* Do Not Store Database Connections, Passwords, Or Keys in Plaintext
-* Do Not Store Passwords in User Stores
-* Do Not Store Secrets If You Can Avoid It
-* Do Not Store Secrets in Code
-* Do Not Store Sensitive Data in Persistent Cookies
-* Do Not Rely on Security by Obscurity
-* Do Not virtualise across security boundaries
-* Economy of Mechanism
-* Encrypt Sensitive Cookie State
-* Encrypt the Contents of Authentication Cookies
-* Encrypt the Data Or Secure the Communication Channel
-* Include the flexibility to change security controls in the future
-* Keep Unencrypted Data Close to the Algorithm
-* Least Common Mechanism
-* Limit Session Lifetime
-* Log Detailed Error Messages
-* Log Key Events
-* Make Sure That Users Do Not Bypass Your Checks
-* Multiple Application Tiers
-* Open Design
-* Orthogonal Security Mechanisms
-* Product Certifications are of little utility
-* Promote Privacy
-* Protect Authentication Cookies
-* Protect Session State from Unauthorized Access
-* Protect Your Administration Interfaces
-* Protect Your Configuration Stores
-* Protect Your Encryption Keys
-* Psychological Acceptability
-* Require Strong Passwords
-* Restrict User Access to System Level Resources
-* Retrieve Sensitive Data on Demand
-* Semantically consistent defence in depth
-* Separate Administration Privileges
-* Separate Public And Restricted Areas
-* Separation of Privilege
-* Support Password Expiration Periods
-* Threats Change
-* Use Account Lockout Policies for End-user Accounts
-* Use Configuration Control
-* Use Defense in Depth
-* Use SSL to Protect Session Authentication Cookies
-* Use the Correct Algorithm And Correct Key Size
-* Securing the Weakest Link
+# Collection of Aphorisms
+  - Adopt The Principle Of Least Privilege
+  - Assume All Input Is Malicious
+  - Assume External Systems Are Insecure
+  - Audit And Log Access Across Application Tiers
+  - Avoid Storing Secrets In The Local Security Authority (lsa)
+  - Back Up And Analyze Log Files Regularly
+  - Be Able To Disable Accounts
+  - Be Careful With Canonicalization Issues
+  - Catch Exceptions
+  - Centralize Your Approach
+  - Check At The Gate
+  - Complete Mediation
+  - Consider Authorization Granularity
+  - Consider How Your Application Will Flow Caller Identity Across
+  - Consider Identity Flow
+  - Constrain, Reject, And Sanitize Your Input
+  - Design For Failure
+  - Design Security In From The Start
+  - Do Not Develop Your Own Cryptography
+  - Do Not Leak Information To The Client
+  - Do Not Pass Sensitive Data Using The Http-get Protocol
+  - Do Not Rely On Client-side Validation
+  - Do Not Rely On Security By Obscurity
+  - Do Not Send Passwords Over The Wire In Plaintext
+  - Do Not Store Database Connections, Passwords, Or Keys In Plaintext
+  - Do Not Store Passwords In User Stores
+  - Do Not Store Secrets If You Can Avoid It
+  - Do Not Store Secrets In Code
+  - Do Not Store Sensitive Data In Persistent Cookies
+  - Do Not Trust Http Header Information
+  - Do Not Virtualise Across Security Boundaries
+  - Don't Rely On Security By Obscurity
+  - Don't Trust User Input
+  - Economy Of Mechanism
+  - Encrypt Sensitive Cookie State
+  - Encrypt The Contents Of Authentication Cookies
+  - Encrypt The Contents Of The Authentication Cookies
+  - Encrypt The Data Or Secure The Communication Channel
+  - Fail To A Secure Mode
+  - If You Don't Use It, Disable It
+  - Include The Flexibility To Change Security Controls In The Future
+  - Keep Unencrypted Data Close To The Algorithm
+  - Least Common Mechanism
+  - Least Privilege
+  - Limit Session Lifetime
+  - Log Detailed Error Messages
+  - Log Key Events
+  - Maintain Separate Administration Privileges
+  - Make Sure That Users Do Not Bypass Your Checks
+  - Multiple Application Tiers
+  - Open Design
+  - Orthogonal Security Mechanisms
+  - Product Certifications Are Of Little Utility
+  - Promote Privacy
+  - Protect Authentication Cookies
+  - Protect Log Files
+  - Protect Session State From Unauthorized Access
+  - Protect Your Administration Interfaces
+  - Protect Your Configuration Stores
+  - Protect Your Encryption Keys
+  - Psychological Acceptability
+  - Reduce Surface Area
+  - Require Strong Passwords
+  - Restrict User Access To System Level Resources
+  - Retrieve Sensitive Data On Demand
+  - Securing The Weakest Link
+  - Security Is A Concern Across All Of Your Application Layers And Tiers
+  - Semantically Consistent Defence In Depth
+  - Separate Administration Privileges
+  - Separate Public And Restricted Areas
+  - Separation Of Privilege
+  - Support Password Expiration Periods
+  - Threats Change
+  - Use Account Lockout Policies For End-user Accounts
+  - Use Configuration Control
+  - Use Data Protection Api (dpapi) For Encrypting Secrets
+  - Use Defense In Depth
+  - Use Least Privileged Process And Service Accounts
+  - Use Multiple Gatekeepers
+  - Use Secure Defaults
+  - Use Ssl To Protect Session Authentication Cookies
+  - Use The Correct Algorithm And Correct Key Size
+  - Validate All Values Sent From The Client